lean-dojo/LeanDojo/docs/source/getting-started.rst

    repo = LeanGitRepo("https://github.com/yangky11/lean-example", "5a0360e49946815cb53132638ccdd46fb1859e2a")
    trace(repo, dst_dir="traced_lean-example")

-After ~10 minutes, it generates a :file:`traced_lean-example` directory with the subdirectories below.
+After ~10 minutes (depending on how many CPUs you have), it generates a :file:`traced_lean-example` directory with the subdirectories below.
 Please check out :ref:`troubleshooting` if you encounter any issue.

 ::